-The public revelations of so many famous sexual harassers, abusers, and predators accused in recent days, weeks, and months including Hollywood celebrities (Harvey Weinstein, Kevin Spacey, Louis C. K., Bill Cosby, Woody Allen), politicians (Roy Moore, Anthony Weiner, Donald Trump), news media people (Bill O’Reilly, Robert Ailes) makes one wonder if sexual harassment and exploitation are everywhere.
+The public revelations of so many famous sexual harassers, abusers, and predators accused in recent days, weeks, and months including Hollywood celebrities (Harvey Weinstein, Kevin Spacey, Louis C. K., Bill Cosby, Woody Allen), politicians (Roy Moore, Anthony Weiner, Donald Trump), news media people (Matt Lauer, Charlie Rose, Bill O’Reilly, Robert Ailes) makes one wonder if sexual harassment and exploitation are everywhere.
 And sadly, the answer appears to be yes!
 Additionally, recent sexual abuse scandals in the Catholic Church, collegiate (Penn State) and Olympic (women’s gymnastics) athletics, elite private boarding schools (Horace Mann, St. George, Exeter), and the military (West Point) not to mention the recent #metoo social media phenomenon all underscores and spotlights the fact that sexual victimization by powerful and influential men is extremely and tragically common.
 Sadly, sexual exploitation is everywhere and has been throughout history.
 While these current explosive stories get a lot of media attention because the perpetrators are famous, equally egregious behavior occurs daily in businesses, schools, factories, and everywhere that people with power interact with people who don't.
 For those of us who work in this area professionally, our reaction to the recent media revelations about sexual exploitation tends to be, “What took you folks so long to figure this out?
 We have known about this for a very long time and could rarely get anyone, including the media, to take notice and take it seriously!”

 Quality research, as well as the clinical practice in psychology and related fields, well informs us that sexual victimization including harassment, exploitation, assault, pedophilia and hebephilia (targeting teens) is common.
 For example, studies have shown that almost a third of adult women claim that they were sexually abused by an adult when they were a minor child with about fifteen percent of males reporting similar victimization for those who grew up in the last half of the 20th century.
 Studies have also found that about 5% of school teachers in the public school system have sexually violated their minor students while 4% of Catholic clerics have sexual violated minors (also during the last half of the 20th century).
 And clergy in other traditions don’t fare much better according to best available data.
 These findings focus on the sexual abuse of minors by adults and yet don’t even consider sexual harassment or exploitation among adults only where these numbers really skyrocket.